Taison-Eady/coding-task-2023/README.md

 3. Update the validation strings on the "Subsystem" and "PLU" fields so that an error is registerd when an '&' symbol is present.

+4. Add some HTML and CSS to the response object so that the errors list is more human readable.

 ** Feel free to refactor existing code to simplify, make it more readable or to fit in with your solution **

 Bonus Task:
-Add some HTML and CSS to the response object so that the errors list is more human readable.
+Rewrite this program using a front end tech such as Angular, React, or what ever your favourite framework is.
+This can be a minimal single page where the user clicks a "Validate" button, and the validataoin errors are displayed to the browser window.

 To submit your solution, either send me a link to a new gitub repo, or you can simply zip up the source code and email to taison.eady@rjeglobal.com